Follow us on Instagram - @vandylib

 Does my child have access to library materials at other schools in the district?

 That depends on the request for materials.
 Students must request library materials through our circulation desk (either the librarian or the library aide will actually do the request).
 If the student is requesting items from another elementary school, we can fill that request.
 If a student is making a request for material from a middle school, junior high or high school, we could send the request if the material is needed for a research project and if it is age appropriate.
-Sometimes schools are not able to fulfill requests if the materials are in use due to seasonal or curriculum needs.
+Sometimes schools are not able to fulfill requests if the materials are in use due to seasonal or curriculum needs. **InterLibrary Loan will not be utilized at this time.

 I would like to volunteer in the library.
 Where do I sign up?

 Parent volunteers are welcome in our library.
 We always need help during our fall and spring book fair.
 Please email, call or come by the library if you are interested in volunteering.
-Sometimes we don't have many tasks on hand that need a volunteer, but there are times that we need plenty of help!
+Sometimes we don't have many tasks on hand that need a volunteer, but there are times that we need plenty of help! **Parent volunteers are not possible in the library at this time.

 I am cleaning out bookshelves and have a bunch of books that I would like to donate.
 Will the school library take them?